probcomp/iventure/docs/conda.md

-# Setting up a conda environment with probcomp repositories and their dependencies.
+# Setting up a conda environment with probcomp repositories and their dependencies

 These instructions are tested on `Ubuntu 16.04.5`, different Linux distributions might require small modifications.
 All of these commands perform a local installation for the current user, they do not modify any system-wide state or require root access.

-#### Retrieve the installation required files.
+#### Retrieve the required installation files.

 ```bash
 $ wget https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh -O /tmp/miniconda.sh